Supplies (song): Composition

-"Supplies" is an R&B song, with a steady beat and sitar-like melody with onomatopoeic interjections from Pharrell Williams.
+"Supplies" is an R&B and trap song, with a steady beat and sitar-like melody with onomatopoeic interjections from Pharrell Williams.

 Music video

-Directed by Dave Meyers, the song's music video shows a couple living in a dystopian society with hints of the present.
+Directed by Dave Meyers, the song's music video shows a couple living in a dystopia society with hints of the present.
 The clip starts in a darkened room with an array of television screens showing images of the socio-political climate.
 Co-star Eiza González interrupts a religious cult ritual, before entering a room full of levitating people with halos on their heads.
 Timberlake removes a halo from one of the people, causing them to collapse to the floor.
 Later, Timberlake is seen again in the room with the television screens, with said televisions combusting, before being joined by González in a post-apocalyptic scenario.
 A group of five children appear, with the duo taking them under their care.
 One of the children tells the viewer to "die already", and that they are "still asleep".
 Pharrell Williams, who did the co-production of the song, makes a brief cameo appearance in the video.

-The music video on YouTube has received over 35 million views as of April 2024.
+The music video on YouTube has received over 35 million views as of April 2023.